Pipeline YAML Reference#

 : the pipeline was stopped on user requeststrategy

-: the pipeline was terminated due to auto-cancel strategytimeout
+: the pipeline was terminated due to an auto-cancel strategytimeout

 : the pipeline exceeded the execution time limit